 Eight prominent scientists have been elected new members of the Young Academy of Sweden.
-One of them is Petter Brodin, associate Professor and Facility Director of the SciLifeLab Mass Cytometry facility.
+One of them is Petter Brodin, associate Professor and Platform Scientific Director of the SciLifeLab Mass Cytometry unit.

 ”I am honored by this recognition of the work me and my team has been doing, and I aim to use this platform to work for better conditions for my fellow physician/scientists in Sweden”, says Petter Brodin.